renode/renode-docs/source/tutorials/fomu-example.rst

 For the hardware part, you need to have the `FOMU`_ board.

 `FOMU`_ needs to be flashed with the `Foboot <https://github.com/im-tomu/foboot>`_ bitstream containing the `ValentyUSB <https://github.com/mithro/valentyusb>`_ IP core with a USB-Wishbone bridge.
+The manufactured FOMU comes preloaded with this bitstream and can be used right away.

+If you have assembled your own copy of the board or changed the original bitsteam, please remember to load Foboot again.
-The prebuilt version of the bitstream is `hosted by Antmicro <https://antmicro.com/projects/renode/foboot-bitstream.bin-s_104250-fc5f419372eb9a3a0baa5556483163bcfccb7d33>`_.
+For convenience, the prebuilt version of the bitstream is `hosted by Antmicro <https://antmicro.com/projects/renode/foboot-bitstream.bin-s_104250-fc5f419372eb9a3a0baa5556483163bcfccb7d33>`_.

 EtherBone bridge
 ++++++++++++++++